 Once you choose your hammock, you will need to decide how and where you will hang it.
 Whether you choose posts, trees, stands or walls, read on to find out what you need to know.

-While we do not sell posts on our site, hammock posts can be designed with two 4 x 4s and by securing the post bases with cement.
+While we do not sell posts on our site, hammock posts can be designed with two four-inch by four-inch boards secured at the bases with cement.
 Be sure to use the length of your hammock plus 18 to 24 inches to allow for stretching and comfort when you measure for the distance between the two posts.

 Hanging chains can be used for increasing the length of hammocks to help them better fit on a stand, between posts, walls or trees.

-If you choose to hang your hammock between trees than treestraps or ropes are your best option.
-Treestraps and ropes are designed to wrap around nearly any tree.
+If you choose to hang your hammock between trees then tree straps or ropes are your best option.
+Tree straps and ropes are designed to wrap around nearly any tree.
 They are also great options if the hammock will only be in that location temporarily.
-Like for posts, the distance between the two trees should be 18 to 24 inches more than the hammock’s length.
+As with hammock posts, the distance between the two trees should be 18 to 24 inches more than the hammock’s length.

-With so many brands of hammocks out there it’s hard to know where to turn.
-Luckily those of us at Serenity Health & Home Decor has done the research for you and we have three brands to offer.
+With so many brands of hammocks out there, it’s hard to know where to turn.
+Luckily, we here at Serenity Health & Home Decor have done the research for you.
+We’ve also made your choice simpler by only offering hammocks from our own brand, Sunnydaze Decor.

 Author: Chuck Gregorich